sensel/morph-docs/docs/outline.md

 Screenshot of AudioMIDI MIDI window, showing Bluetooth MIDI connection
 ![Sensel Morph Bluetooth MIDI in macOS](img/macOS_bluetoothMIDI_connect.jpg)
-![Sensel Morph Bluetooth MIDI in macOS](img/macOS_bluetoothMIDI_connected.jpg)
+![Sensel Morph Bluetooth MIDI in macOS](img/macOS_bluetoothMIDI_connected.jpg) Open the AudioMIDI application in macOS.
+Open the MIDI Studio window (cmd-2) and double-click the Bluetooth logo.
+If you have successfully paired the Morph with Bluetooth, you'll see your device listed here.
+Press "connect" and the Morph will be available to any MIDI applications as an input device.

 ##### Windows
-What versions is BLEMIDI supported?
+Windows 10 Anniversary Edition and after support Bluetooth MIDI.
 ##### iOS
 Use the [midimittr app](https://itunes.apple.com/us/app/midimittr/id925495245?mt=8) to connect to iOS MIDI applications.
 ##### Android
-Need 'droid device to test and document.
-I believe Marshmallow and above support BLE MIDI.
+Need Android device to test and document.
+Marshmallow and above support BLE MIDI.
 ##### Linux
 Appears it's on the horizon according to [this blog](https://blog.felipetonello.com/2017/01/13/midi-over-bluetooth-low-energy-on-linux-finally-accepted/)